abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 A common problem in web development is how to create a modal dialog that is positioned **absolutely** and in the center of the page, regardless of the size of the content, and be positioned **relatively** to the `<body>` element so that it's not affected by the parent's styles.

+> This is not a problem with Angular itself, but it's a problem with the way the DOM works, and it's a common problem in web development in general.

 - So, instead of making the modal rendered inside the parent component in the DOM tree, we can render it outside the parent component and inside the `<body>` element, and use the `Angular CDK` to create a portal that will render the modal in the desired position.
   ![modal](./img/modal-1.png)